-Duties and Responsibilities of
+Duties and Responsibilities of MEMBERS as USERS

-MEMBERS as USERS • Patronize the business of the cooperative (e.g. buy inputs, market products, save, etc.) • Pay financial obligations to the cooperative (e.g. loans, etc.) • Fulfill agreed commitments to the cooperative (e.g. product quality, quantity, etc.) • Adhere to business and other policies of the cooperative • Give feedback towards continuous improvement of the cooperative and its services No te: Add other duties and responsibilities specified in your bylaws
+MEMBERS as USERS • Patronize the business of the cooperative (e.g. buy inputs, market products, save, etc.) • Pay financial obligations to the cooperative (e.g. loans, etc.) • Fulfill agreed commitments to the cooperative (e.g. product quality, quantity, etc.) • Adhere to business and other policies of the cooperative • Give feedback towards continuous improvement of the cooperative and its services No ote: Add other duties and responsibilities specified in your bylaws